conneroisu/cpre281-finalproj/README.md

 A MIPS processor that can execute a subset of the MIPS instruction set with additional features such as a clock divider, displaying the current instruction on the seven segment displays present on the FPGA board, and the ability to change the frequency of execution of the processor.

-More specifically, the processor will be able to execute the following instructions: LW SW J ADD ADDI BEQ ADDU SUBU AND ANDI OR ORI XOR SUB XORI NOR BNE
+More specifically, the processor will be able to execute the following instructions: LW SW J ADD ADDI BEQ ADDU SUBU AND ANDI OR ORI XOR SUB XORI NOR BNE SLT

 The frequency of execution for the processor will be variable and will be controlled by a clock divider that divides the 50MHz clock signal by a value set by the divider that will be used to divide the clock signal.